AgentLito/MechaCar_Statistical_Analysis/README.md

 Model ID, Manufacturer, fuel efficiency data, class type data It will need fuel efficiency data from 50 individual cars.
 Then we can create a sample size of data for each car in the class type.
-For example, if there were 10 cars in the class type, then we can have a top of 500 data points collected for each fuel efficiency type.
+An example, if there were 10 cars in the class type, then we can have a top of 500 data points collected for each fuel efficiency type.
+With rising gas prices an alternative is also a great option.